 - Exposure to toys, jewelry or household items that may contain lead.

 To help prevent lead poisoning, keep the following in mind:

 - Do not allow children to chew or mouth painted surfaces that may have been painted with lead-based paint (homes built before 1978).

 - Keep floors, window sills, and other surfaces dust and dirt free.

 - Wash children's hands and faces often to remove lead dusts and soil.

 - Always use cold tap water for drinking and cooking, and run water for 30 seconds before using it.

 - Take precautions to avoid exposure to lead dust when remodeling or renovating.

 Washtenaw County Lead Poisoning Prevention Services

-- Child Blood Lead Testing: Washtenaw County Public Health offers free blood lead testing for children up to 6 years old with Medicaid or who are uninsured.
+- Child Blood Lead Testing: Washtenaw County Health Department offers free blood lead testing for children up to 6 years old with Medicaid or who are uninsured.
 Please call 734-544-6700 to schedule an appointment.